Table of contents

 In this post, we’re going to give you a step-by-step tutorial to build your lead generation process and give you free tips from our own experience to optimize it and generate more leads!

-What do we call a lead generation process?
+What is a lead generation process?

 If you know what lead generation is, you’ll probably have a few ideas of what a lead generation process is.
 But let’s go through it anyway.